 Gambas en Gabardina

 This is a great dish for prawn lovers which is a regular feature of tapas bars, particularly around Madrid.
-Literally it translates as “Prawns in a raincoat” which refers to the heavy tempura batter which coats the prawns before they are deep fried.
+Literally it translates as “Prawns in a raincoat” which refers to the heavy batter which coats the prawns before they are deep fried.
 It’s a very simple dish to make but try not to make the batter too thick or else the prawns become secondary to the batter which is not the intention.

 Unfortunately, too many tapas bars are guilty of making a batter which is far too heavy so you end up peeling it off so that you can get to the prawns.
-If you’re not keen on this type of batter you can always make a lighter beer batter and follow the same cooking instructions.
+If you’re not keen on this type of batter you can always make a lighter beer batter or tempura batter and follow the same cooking instructions.

 Serves 2 as a Tapa